Jubaroo/WyvernItems/README.md

 **Depth Drill** - Drills a tile corner, revealing the amount of dirt until you hit rock.
 Beyond that, it can also locate nearby ores.

-**Disintegration Rod** - Sold at a merchant, this removes 10,000 hits from any vein (no ore is provided) or instantly destroys a cave wall (like the Disintegrate spell).
+**Disintegration Rod** - This rod removes the configured amount of hits from any vein (no ore is provided) or instantly destroys a cave wall (like the Disintegrate spell).

 **Chaos Crystal**s - A volatile crystal that can be infused with items for a variety of outcomes.
 It can increase rarity, or destroy the item outright.
 Uses the "Artifacts" skill.